Harut/chakert/README.md

 )
 ```

-Note: decide by yourself whether it is better to correct typography when you save a text
+Note: it's your choice whether to correct typography when you save a text
-or when you render it to client.
+or when you render it to a template.
+In most cases, first option would be preferrable.